WinstonAC/winston-ai/README.md

 - **Context-Aware Responses**: The chatbot provides relevant information based on the current page
 - **Navigation**: Clickable topics that can navigate to different sections of the application
 - **Real-Time Interaction**: Instant responses to user queries
-- **Brutalist Design**: Consistent with the application's aesthetic
+- **Modern Design**: Consistent with the application's aesthetic
   - Monospace font
-  - Uppercase text
-  - Underscore styling
+  - Clean typography
   - Lime green accent color
+  - Dark theme

 ### Pages
 - **Landing Page**: Minimal design with floating animations